phiresky/sqlite-zstd/README.md

     Compresses the given data, with the compression level (1 - 22, default 3)

-    if dictionary is a blob it will be directly used if dictionary is an int i, it is functionally equivalent to `zstd_compress(data, level, (select dict from _zstd_dict where id = i))`
+    -   If dictionary is a blob it will be directly used
+    -   If dictionary is an int i, it is functionally equivalent to `zstd_compress(data, level, (select dict from _zstd_dict where id = i))`
+    -   If dictionary is not present, null, or -1, the data is compressed without a dictionary.

-    if compact is true, the output will be without magic header, without chekcsums, and without dictids.
-This will save 4 bytes when not using dictionaries and 8 bytes when using dictionaries. the same must also be passed to the decompress function
+    if compact is true, the output will be without magic header, without checksums, and without dictids.
+This will save 4 bytes when not using dictionaries and 8 bytes when using dictionaries.
+    The same compact argument must also be passed to the decompress function.

 -   `zstd_decompress(data: blob, is_text: bool, dictionary: blob | int | null = null, compact: bool = false) -> text|blob`

     Decompresses the given data. if the dictionary is wrong, the result is undefined

-    If dictionary is a blob it will be directly used If dictionary is an int i, it is functionally equivalent to `zstd_decompress(data, (select dict from _zstd_dict where id = i))`.
+    -   If dictionary is a blob it will be directly used
+    -   If dictionary is an int i, it is functionally equivalent to `zstd_decompress(data, (select dict from _zstd_dict where id = i))`.
-    If dictionary is not present or null, it is assumed the data was compressed without a dictionary.
+    -   If dictionary is not present, null, or -1, it is assumed the data was compressed without a dictionary.

     Note that passing dictionary as an int is recommended, since then the dictionary only has to be prepared once.

     is_text specifies whether to output the data as text or as a blob.
-Note that when outputting as text the encoding depends on the sqlite database encoding.
+Note that when outputting as text the encoding depends on the sqlite database encoding. sqlite-zstd is only tested with UTF-8.

     compact must be specified when the compress function was also called with compact.